CyprienQuemeneur/fedpylot/README.md

 ```

 #### nuImages

+Go to https://nuscenes.org/nuimages and create an account, then download the samples and metadata (sweeps are not
+needed), and unzip the files in the `datasets` subfolder of this program.
+Unlike KITTI, nuImages is organized
+as a relational database, and we will use the `nuscenes-devkit` to manipulate the files.

 nuImages feature a predefined validation set which is stored on the server, while the training data is split non-IID
 among 10 clients based on the locations and timeframes at which the data samples were captured.